nautobot/nautobot-app-golden-config/docs/quick-start.md

 5. Execute the Backup.

-   1. Navigate to `Plugins -> Home` under the Golden Configuration Section.
+   1. Navigate to `Golden Config -> Home` under the Golden Configuration Section.
    2. Click on the `Execute` button and select `Backup`.
    3. Select what to run the backup on.
    4. Run the Job by clicking "Run Job" button.